Mondia whitei

 Grow

-This species is easily cultivated from seed.
-Seeds are collected as the fruit starts to split open — pick the seeds off from their parachute-like tuft of hairs before it opens.
+This species is easily cultivated from seed and cuttings.
+Seeds are collected as the fruit starts to split open – pick the seeds off from their parachute-like tuft of hairs before it opens.
 The seeds are best sown fresh, but they can be stored for about a year under normal room conditions.
 Use wood-ash from a fire mixed with the seed to prevent attack by insects.
 Seed in South Africa ripens naturally toward the end of the winter (August), just before the spring rains start.

 Suitable areas to grow plants are usually restricted to lower, frost-free elevations.
 The maroon umbrella-shaped flowers splashed with yellow-green edging on the corolla lobes are arranged in attractive clusters.
 The coconut-scent encourages visiting insect pollinators, which are especially active in the early morning and evening.
 After fertilization the horned pods (follicles/fruits) develop which can reach the size of a man's outstretched hand.
 Undisturbed, these plants are remarkably long-lived.
 One specimen has been known to grow on the veranda of a hotel for 50 years.